 Thus, in Paris, two churches under the Constantinople jurisdiction were, to my knowledge, being used for masonic initiations in the 1970s and 1980s.
 As for the Russian cemetery at St Genevieve des Bois, many gravestones are decorated with the compasses, the masonic emblem.
 In one church parishioners openly gave each other masonic handshakes.
 However, it should not be thought all male members of the Paris Jurisdiction were or are masons.
 It is simply that many of the key ones were at the time, and others simply went along with the movement (6).
 (Freemasonry, Renovationism, and the Psychology of Modernism)

-It was from among these ranks in the 1950s, Christensen says, that,
+It was from among these ranks in the 1950s, says Christensen, that,

 Fr.
 Schmemann came to New York from Paris in 1951, and very soon became the unrivaled idealogue of the American Metropolia (now OCA). … Like his predecessors, he was critical of ‘old-fashioned piety,’ particularly that of the pre-Revolutionary Russia.
 He believed this ‘piety’ … was the result of unfortunate ‘cultural accretions’ which had to be reevaluated and stripped off in layers by modern scholars. … He spoke of finding ‘new ways of Orthodox theology,’ of intellectually ‘mastering history’ and thus ‘restoring’ Orthodoxy to … its pure form.”
 (Ibid. p.465)